When are collaboration “barriers” good for innovation?

 I’ve seen too many instances of “bottom-up” or “middle out” innovation where groups of people got together, grabbed the tools at hand, and started working together without waiting for senior management or central IT to show the way.
 It happened with websites being developed independently by Marketing, it happened with departmental workers starting up “unauthorized” Facebook sites, and it continues to happen in Microsoft-centric organizations when “skunk works” groups”get together using outside-the-network tools like Apple iPads and Google Docs to share information.
 Such tools are available, easy-to-use, and you don’t need someone else’s permission to use them.

-Were I wearing a more traditional “systems integration” hat I’d be appalled at all this work-related sharing going on, sharing that runs the risk of exposing sensitive data to inappropriate eyes.
+Were I wearing in my own consulting a more traditional “systems integration” hat I’d be appalled at all this work-related sharing going on, sharing that runs the risk of exposing sensitive data to inappropriate eyes.
 Plus, there’s money to be made by connecting different systems and seeing to it that data and metadata are standardized.

 Let the groups form